MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 <!-- markdownlint-disable MD041 -->

-Now that you have your Azure OpenAI Service resource setup, let's learn about how it can be used for natural language to SQL scenarios.
-By harnessing the capabilities of natural language processing (NLP) technology, you can enable users without SQL expertise to query databases using everyday language, such as plain English.
-For example, they may enter:
+The quote "Just because you can doesn't mean you should" is a useful guide when thinking about AI capabilities.
+For example, Azure OpenAI's natural language to SQL feature allows users to make database queries in plain English, which can be a powerful tool to enhance their productivity.
+However, *powerful* doesn't always mean *appropriate* or *safe*.
+This exercise will demonstrate how to use this AI feature while also discussing important considerations to keep in mind before deciding to implement it.

+Here's an example of a natural language query that can be used to retrieve data from a database:

 ```
 Get the the total revenue for all companies in London.
 ```

-Azure OpenAI will convert this query to SQL and you can then use the SQL to return results from the database.
+With the proper prompts, Azure OpenAI will convert this query to SQL that can be used to return results from the database.
 As a result, non-technical users including business analysts, marketers, and executives can more easily retrieve valuable information from databases without grappling with intricate SQL syntax or relying on constrained datagrids and filters.
 This streamlined approach can boost productivity by eliminating the need for users to seek assistance from technical experts.

-Finally, by capitalizing on advanced language models like GPT (Generative Pre-training Transformer) provided by Azure OpenAI, you can design applications that are not only intuitive, but also adaptable to a diverse user base.
+This exercise provides a starting point that will help you understand how natural language to SQL works, introduce you to some important considerations, get you thinking about pros and cons, and show you the code to get started.

 In this exercise, you will: